 References:

-1. Refinery Hydrogen Power Pilot Takes Shape in Australia,
+1. Refinery Hydrogen Power Pilot Takes Shape in Australia

 2. Gladstone company receives $1m bio-hydrogen Boost Metal membrane for hydrogen